 These Blueberry Overnight Oats fun and delicious way to enjoy your breakfast oatmeal.
 Layer the oats with yogurt and fresh, plump blueberries for a healthy breakfast parfait.

 We finished our 5th Whole30 yesterday.
 Woohoo!!!

-I am going to my friends wedding next weekend and I wanted to not look so blah, so we started another Whole30 on April 1st so that it would end in time for me to enjoy the wedding, while still feeling great from the month of eating clean.
+I am very excited that I am going to my friends wedding next weekend.
+Yay!!
+So we started Whole30 on April 1st so that it would end in time for me to enjoy the wedding, while still feeling great from the month of eating clean.